donghaozhang/GamingAgent/README.md

    - Ensure you have the correct API keys in your .env file:
      - ANTHROPIC_API_KEY for Claude models
      - OPENROUTER_API_KEY for OpenRouter models
      - OPENAI_API_KEY for direct OpenAI models
+     - DASHSCOPE_API_KEY for DashScope models
+     - THREEZEROTWO_API_KEY for 302.ai models